Bake or Break

 How to Store

-Once the your chess pie has cooled completely, cover it with plastic wrap and refrigerate it for 3 to 5 days.
+Refrigerator: Once your chess pie has cooled completely, cover it and store it in the refrigerator for 3 to 5 days.

 Piece of chess pie on fork